JunaidQadirB/branch/README.md

 ---
 - Based on Timber library.
 - Uses Bootstrap and is responsive
-- Uses NPM for package management.
+- NPM for package management.
-- Uses SASS
+- SASS
-- Uses Gulp for building and auto reloading
+- Gulp for building
+- Browsersync for multi-device testing

 Development Prerequisites
 ---